Kujima: Why Sing, When You Can Warble?

-(クジマ歌えば家ほろろ, Kujima Utaeba Ie Hororo) is a Japanese manga series written and illustrated by Akira Konno.
+Kujima: Why Sing, When You Can Warble? (クジマ歌えば家ほろろ, Kujima Utaeba Ie Hororo) is a Japanese manga series written and illustrated by Akira Konno.
 It was serialized in Shogakukan's shōnen manga magazine Monthly Shōnen Sunday from September 2021 to April 2024, with its chapters collected in five tankōbon volumes.
-An anime television series adaptation produced by Studio Hibari is set to premiere in April 2026.
+A 12-episode anime television series adaptation produced by Studio Hibari aired from April to June 2026.

+Plot

+In his first year of middle school, Arata Kōda encounters a strange creature named Kujima.
+The Kōda household is on edge due to the stress of their eldest son preparing for entrance exams, so when Kujima enters, it brings fresh air and begins to calm the tension.